JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Sticky div at the top with the arrow to go back #DONE
 - Page for Liked posts #DONE
 - Username and posts counts on the stick div #DONE
+- Collage of images that the user has posted on the profile view on the right side

 ## Posts
 - Editing posts #DONE